Digital Nomad Life in Enoshima, Japan

 What do people appreciate most about the culture in Enoshima?

 "Expats in Enoshima often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the sense of community and the locals' willingness to help others, even if there is a language barrier.
 The traditional festivals and events, such as the Enoshima Lantern Festival, are also highly appreciated for their vibrancy and the glimpse they offer into Japanese traditions.
 The local cuisine, particularly the fresh seafood, is another aspect of the culture that expats enjoy.
 Additionally, the cleanliness and safety of the area, as well as the efficient public transportation system, are highly valued.
-The natural beauty of Enoshima, with its stunning views of Mount Fuji and the surrounding ocean, is also a major draw for expats," explained one person living in Enoshima, Japan.
+The natural beauty of Enoshima, with its stunning views of Mount Fuji and the surrounding ocean, is also a major draw for expats," remarked one member in Enoshima.

 What do people find most challenging about the culture in Enoshima?